-TURN PLUS selects the tools depending on the type of tool access WD and Tool selection TS machining parameters.
+TURN PLUS selects the tools depending on the machining parameters Type of tool access WD and Tool selection TS.
 If TURN PLUS cannot find a suitable tool in the specified lists, you need to select the tools manually.

 For machines with a Multifix tool holder, the control uses the tools selected under MANUAL TOOL as a tool pool.